A Girl of the Limberlost (1934 film)

-A Girl of the Limberlost is a 1934 American drama film, directed by Christy Cabanne.
+A Girl of the Limberlost is a 1934 American drama film directed by Christy Cabanne.
 It stars Louise Dresser, Ralph Morgan and Marian Marsh, and was released on October 15, 1934.
 This is the second film adaption of Gene Stratton-Porter's 1909 novel of the same name.
 The first film adaptation had been released in 1924, and a third was released in 1945.

 Plot

-In Indiana in 1893, Katherine Comstock discusses with her neighbors Margaret and Wesley Sinton about her child who is due.
+In Indiana in 1893, Katherine Comstock has a discussion with her neighbors Margaret and Wesley Sinton about her baby who is due to be born.
 Katherine's husband Robert is walking back home that night and takes a path through the Limberlost swamp, but he gets tripped up and falls into a pool of quicksand.
-Katherine heads out into the swamp to help him, but by the time she reaches him, there's not much she can do as she watches her husband drown.
-Later, after the birth of the child, who has been named Elnora, Wesley and Margaret are seen with the baby, discussing how sad it is that Katherine dislikes her newborn daughter.
-They wish that they could keep the baby if Katherine does not want to keep her, as they have recently lost a child of their own, but Wesley says Elnora is the last thing Katherine has left after her husband died.
+Katherine heads out into the swamp to help him, but by the time she reaches him, there's not much she can do and she watches her husband drown.
+Later, after the birth of her child who she named Elnora, Wesley and Margaret are seen with the baby.
+They discuss how sad it is that Katherine dislikes her newborn daughter.
+They wish that they could keep the baby if Katherine does not want her because they have recently lost a child of their own.
+Wesley says Elnora is the last thing Katherine has left after the death of her husband.

 The story flashes forward many years later when Elnora is now a teenager.
 Elnora tells her mother that she is going to high school, though Kathrine initially refuses, wanting her daughter to stay home and do chores.
-On her way to school, Elnora stops by the Limberlost swamp at a tree, where inside she has been storing some of her belongings, including a moth collection.
+On her way to school, Elnora stops by the Limberlost swamp at a tree, where inside she has been storing some of her belongings which include a moth collection.
 Once she's at school, she's met with some taunting from her classmates, which discourages her from wanting to return the next day.
 She later visits the Sintons, who encourage her to keep her spirits up and offer to help her pay for the books she needs for classes.
 At home, Katherine continues to treat Elnora with cruelty, blaming her for the death of her husband.